Arsen6331/Arsen6331/README.md

 Privacy is very important to me, so I also self-host various services from many physical servers in my house, which I really enjoy doing.
 I use the amazing [Nomad](https://github.com/hashicorp/nomad), [Consul](https://github.com/hashicorp/consul), and [Traefik](https://github.com/traefik/traefik) to automate the deployment, configuration, and management of my services.

-I do most development at https://gitea.arsenm.dev/Arsen6331, but my most interesting projects are mirrored to Github as well.
+I do most of my development at https://gitea.arsenm.dev/Arsen6331, but my most interesting projects are mirrored to Github as well.

 ---